riedyw/PoshFunctions/Docs/Optimize-SqlIndexFragmentation.md

     DatabaseName, Schema, Table, Index, Avg_Fragmentation_In_Percent, Page_Count
 4 - If edition of SQL is 'Enterprise' it can rebuild index in online mode 5 - Requires Get-SqlIndexFragmentation function
+6 - Put in error checking to get around lack of INDEX PAGE LEVEL LOCKING

 ## RELATED LINKS